Enderlin: “What would they say in Gaza if I didn’t report that the Israelis killed him?” (from The Augean Stables)

 The image the world didn’t see: Enderlin, having already declared the boy dead, cut this final sequence from his broadcast.

-Anyone who remembers the halcyon dreams of the 1990s, ...
+Anyone who remembers the halcyon dreams of ...

 Continue Reading →